BIP Solutions - Click Here!

 Built since the 1920s, the reliable, powerful, air-cooled .50 caliber (12.7 mm) M2 Browning Machine Gun (aka.
 “Ma Deuce”) is still one of the world’s most effective heavy machine guns.
 It can be carried by a team of soldiers, or mounted on vehicles and aircraft.
-Despite its age, its combination of reliability, durability, and kick-butt firepower has made it one of the most requested weapons in the Iraqi theater of war, and it remains popular around the world.
-Modern alternatives like FN’s M3M/GAU-21 have been introduced, and the XM307/312 remains a future possibility, but the M2 remains, as one of our correspondents put it, “the mounted lance of the US cavalry.”
+Despite its age, its combination of reliability, durability, and kick-butt firepower has made it one of the most requested weapons on America’s front lines, and it remains popular around the world.
+Modern alternatives like FN’s M3M/GAU-21 have been introduced, and so have R&D efforts like the XM307/312 and XM806, but the M2 remains, as one of our correspondents put it, “the mounted lance of the US cavalry.”
 The USA has even had to ramp up .50 cal ammunition production, in order to keep up.

 This article covers the venerable, and valuable, M2 machine gun, and associated contracts.
-The US government is still buying more, and has just issued a multi-year contract, and a small business secondary supplier contract…
+The US government is still buying more, using both a multi-year contract, and a small business secondary supplier contract.
+They’ve also broadened the product line.

 Ma Deuce: the M2 Heavy Machine Gun

-The M2’s slow rate of fire is not necessarily a disadvantage.
-Though it limits the gun’s anti-air effectiveness, it makes the weapon more controllable against ground targets – and has even led to combat situations where the M2 has been successfully employed in one-shot sniper mode using a telescopic sight.
+The M2’s slow rate of fire isn’t necessarily a disadvantage.
+Though it limits the gun’s anti-air effectiveness, it makes the weapon more controllable against ground targets.
+That has even led to combat situations where the M2 has been successfully employed in one-shot sniper mode, using a telescopic sight.
 Discovery of the M2 sniper option is widely credited to legendary USMC sniper Carlos “White Feather” Hathcock in Vietnam.

 The M2HB comes in 2 variants, fixed and flex.
 The fixed version is generally used on tanks, and has different mountings and a different trigger mechanism.